Yasi2110/CSES-ProblemSet-Solutions/Dynamic Programming/Dynamic Programming.md

 ```

 ## [Rectangle Cutting](https://cses.fi/problemset/task/1744)
-To find the answear for some rectangle a x b we try all options for squares that we can cut and the answear if we cut that square.
-The answear for the rectangle is the minimum answear we've got from all the squares.
+To find the answer for some rectangle a x b we try all options for squares that we can cut and the answer if we cut that square.
+The answer for the rectangle is the minimum answer we've got from all the squares.
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;